flyryan/DuffPlexCompose/test-validation.md

 - Backup directory inclusion in setup steps
 - Timezone command examples with admin access notes
 - VPN city format requirements

+### Additional Documentation Improvement (December 30th, 2024)
+The Quick Start section previously began with "Install Docker and Docker Compose" but provided no information on how to do this.
+This has now been addressed by adding direct installation links in the Quick Start section for:
+- Docker Desktop for Windows
+- Docker Desktop for macOS
+- Docker Engine for Linux
+- Docker Compose installation guide

+Users can now immediately access the appropriate installation instructions for their platform without having to search through the documentation.